Krusty the Clown: Role in The Simpsons

 Krusty is a hard-living entertainment veteran, sometimes depicted as a jaded, burned-out has-been, who has been down and out several times and remains addicted to gambling, cigarettes, alcohol, Percodan, Pepto-Bismol, and Xanax.
 He instantly becomes depressed as soon as the cameras stop rolling; Marge states in "The Sweetest Apu" that, "off camera, he's a desperately unhappy man."
 Krusty appears to have used cocaine, one time emerging from a restaurant bathroom with white powder under his nose; however, he explains that he was simply researching a part for a film in which he played himself.
 In his book Planet Simpson, author Chris Turner describes Krusty as "the wizened veteran, the total pro" who lives the celebrity life.
 He is miserable but he needs his celebrity status.
-In "Bart the Fink," Bart inadvertently reports Krusty for tax fraud to the Internal Revenue Service and, as a result, Krusty loses most of his money.
+In "Bart the Fink", Bart inadvertently reports Krusty for tax fraud to the Internal Revenue Service and, as a result, Krusty loses most of his money.
 Bart soon discovers that Krusty has faked his death and is living as Rory B. Bellows on a boat.
 Krusty declares that he is finished with the life of a celebrity and is unconvinced when Bart reminds him of his fans and his entourage.
 Finally, Bart tells Krusty that leaving show business would mean losing his celebrity status, which convinces Krusty to return.
 Krusty has been described as "the consummate showman who can't bear the possibility of not being on the air and not entertaining people."

-In the fourteenth season, Bart convinces Krusty to run for Congress so that Krusty can introduce an airline rerouting bill and stop planes from flying over the Simpsons' house.
+In "Mr. Spritz Goes to Washington", Bart convinces Krusty to run for Congress so that Krusty can introduce an airline rerouting bill and stop planes from flying over the Simpsons' house.
 Krusty agrees and runs on the Republican ticket.
 Although his campaign starts off badly, Lisa suggests that he try connecting with regular families.
 He does so, resulting in a landslide victory.
 Krusty's term starts off badly, as he is completely ignored by his new, more politically savvy colleagues.
 With the help of the Simpsons and an influential doorman, however, Krusty succeeds in passing his bill.

-His body features include a third nipple, a veal-shaped birthmark, and a scar on his chest as a result of having a pacemaker inserted into his heart after suffering from a heart attack on the air in 1986.
+His body features include a third nipple, a veal-shaped birthmark, and a scar on his chest as a result of having a pacemaker inserted into his heart after suffering from a heart attack on-air in 1986.

+In the "Once Upon a Time in Springfield", Krusty's age is revealed to be 52.